BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 However, later on in parts 3 and 4 we will give the definitions of tail quantile function and tools from Karamata's theory of slow/regular variation.

-If you revisit this proof afterwards, you will notice that we're making use of those tools in this proof, without naming them explicitly.
+If you revisit this proof afterwards, you will notice that we're making use of those tools, without naming them explicitly.

 ##### Step 1.